Sammi14123142/TQvoting/README.md

 4. RichFaces

+* Client side validation using <rich:validator /> etc.
-rich:panel is used to display performers information.
+* rich:panel is used to display performers information.

 5. Unit test